|2nd December |

 Matthew Wright duly apologised during the next edition, saying:

-While I'm not going to apologise for discussing Amanda Knox's future after all the terrible things the media has said about her these past four years, I do want to say sorry for the way I framed the debate.
+I'm not going to apologise for discussing Amanda Knox's future after all the terrible things the media has said about her these past four years, I do want to say sorry for the way I framed the debate.

 wrong, no doubt about it.
 I only wish all those mouthing off about it on twitter had seen the whole 20-minute debate and not just reacted to the 10-second introduction.
 But nevertheless, I am sorry.

 20 complaints about the episode but will consider further investigation.